Summary

 Wikipedia

 Kelly flew combat missions during the Gulf War as a naval aviator before being selected as a NASA Space Shuttle pilot in 1996.
-He flew his first space mission in 2001 as pilot of STS-108, piloted STS-121 in 2006, and commanded STS-124 in 2008 and STS-134 in 2011, the final mission of Space Shuttle Endeavour.[3]
-His identical twin, Scott Kelly, is also a retired astronaut; they are the only siblings to have both traveled into orbit.[4][5]
+He flew his first space mission in 2001 as pilot of STS-108, then piloted STS-121 in 2006, and commanded STS-124 in 2008 and STS-134 (the final mission of Space Shuttle Endeavour) in 2011.
+In January 2011, Kelly’s wife, then-Arizona Representative Gabby Giffords, was shot and nearly killed in an assassination attempt in Arizona.
+Kelly retired from the Navy and NASA that October.
+In 2013, Kelly and Giffords founded a nonprofit political action committee, Americans for Responsible Solutions (later merged into Giffords), which campaigned for gun control measures like universal background checks.

-Kelly announced his candidacy for Arizona’s Class 3 U.S. Senate seat in the 2020 special election on February 12, 2019.
-He won the Democratic primary on August 4, 2020, and defeated incumbent Republican Martha McSally in the November 3, 2020, general election, becoming the first Democrat to win this seat since 1962.
-Kelly was sworn in on December 2, 2020.
+On February 12, 2019, Kelly announced his candidacy for Arizona’s Class 3 U.S. Senate seat in the 2020 special election.[a]
+He won the Democratic primary on August 4, 2020, and defeated incumbent Republican Martha McSally in the general election on November 3, becoming the first Democrat to win this seat since 1962.
+Kelly was sworn in on December 2.
 In 2022, he was elected to a full term in office, defeating Republican challenger Blake Masters.
-Kelly will become the senior senator from Arizona in January 2025, when Kyrsten Sinema leaves the Senate.[12]
+Independent Kyrsten Sinema‘s departure from the Senate in January 2025 will make Kelly the senior senator from Arizona.[3]
+He was reportedly one of the three leading contenders for the Democratic vice presidential nomination in the 2024 U.S. presidential election, along with Pennsylvania governor Josh Shapiro and Minnesota governor Tim Walz.[4]
+Presidential nominee Kamala Harris chose Walz.[5]

 Early life and education

-Kelly[13] and twin brother Scott Kelly are the sons of Richard and Patricia (née McAvoy) Kelly, two retired police officers.[14][15]
-Kelly is of Irish descent.[16]
+Mark Kelly[6] and identical twin brother, Scott Kelly, are sons of Richard and Patricia (née McAvoy) Kelly, two retired police officers.[7][8]
+Kelly is of Irish descent.[9]
 He was born on February 21, 1964, in Orange, New Jersey, and raised in West Orange, New Jersey.
 Kelly graduated from Mountain High School in 1982.
-He received a Bachelor of Science in marine engineering and nautical science from the United States Merchant Marine Academy, graduating with highest honors in 1986.
-In 1994, he received a Master of Science in aeronautical engineering from the U.S. Naval Postgraduate School.[17]
+In 1986, he took highest honors in a marine engineering and nautical science BSc from the United States Merchant Marine Academy.
+In 1994, he received a MSc in aeronautical engineering from the U.S. Naval Postgraduate School.[10]

 In December 1987, Kelly became a naval aviator and received initial training on the A-6E Intruder attack aircraft.
-He was then assigned to Attack Squadron 115 (VA-115) in Atsugi, Japan, and made two deployments to the Persian Gulf on the aircraft carrier USS Midway, flying 39 combat missions in Operation Desert Storm.
-After receiving his master’s degree, Kelly attended the U.S. Naval Test Pilot School from 1993 to 1994.
-He has logged more than 5,000 hours in more than 50 different aircraft and has over 375 carrier landings.[17]
+He was then assigned to Attack Squadron 115 (VA-115) at NAF Atsugi in Kanagawa, Japan.
+He was deployed twice with VA-115 to the Persian Gulf aboard the aircraft carrier USS Midway, which was homeported at Naval Station Yokosuka in Yokosuka, Japan.
+During Operation Desert Storm, Kelly flew 39 combat missions.
+After the Gulf War, Kelly received his master’s degree and then attended U.S. Naval Test Pilot School from 1993 to 1994.
+As a naval aviator and test pilot, he has logged over 5,000 hours in more than 50 different aircraft and trapped over 375 carrier landings.[10]

-Kelly has received two Defense Superior Service Medals; one Legion of Merit; two Distinguished Flying Crosses; four Air Medals (two individual/two strike flight) with Combat “V”; two Navy Commendation Medals, (one with combat “V”); one Navy Achievement Medal; two Southwest Asia Service Medals; one Navy Expeditionary Medal; two Sea Service Deployment Ribbons; a NASA Distinguished Service Medal; and an Overseas Service Ribbon.[17][18]
+During his Navy career, Kelly received two Defense Superior Service Medals; one Legion of Merit; two Distinguished Flying Crosses; four Air Medals (two individual/two strike flight) with Combat “V”; two Navy Commendation Medals, (one with combat “V”); one Navy Achievement Medal; two Southwest Asia Service Medals; one Navy Expeditionary Medal; two Sea Service Deployment Ribbons; a NASA Distinguished Service Medal; and an Overseas Service Ribbon.[10][11]

 Spaceflight experience